-- Section 13.8.1, "Introducing Virtual Private Databases, Single Sign-On, and Discoverer" - Section 13.8.2, "Example for using GUID or SSO user name to limit Discoverer - Section 13.8.3, "About tasks for using SSO user names to limit Discoverer data"

-- Section 13.8.4, "How to set up Worksheet Portlets to show data based on GUID or SSO user name" - Section 13.8.5, "When to use other options in the Users Logged In region of the Select Database Connections page" - Section 13.8.6, "How to modify database LOGON (and subsequent) triggers to use the GUID or SSO user name" - Section 13.8.7, "How to use the eul_trigger\$post_login trigger"
+- Section 13.9.1, "Introducing Virtual Private Databases, Single Sign-On, and Discoverer" - Section 13.9.2, "Example for using GUID or SSO user name to limit Discoverer data" - Section 13.9.3, "About tasks for using SSO user names to limit Discoverer data" - Section 13.9.4, "How to set up Worksheet Portlets to show data based on GUID, SSO or OAM user name" - Section 13.9.5, "When to use other options in the Users Logged In region of the Select Database Connections page" - Section 13.9.6, "How to modify database LOGON (and subsequent) triggers to use the GUID, SSO, or OAM user name" - Section 13.9.7, "How to use the eul\trigger\$post\login trigger"

-- Discoverer does not support Single Sign-On details propagation when running against a multidimensional data source (for example, in Discoverer Plus OLAP).
-You can create a VPD using the database ID, and using the D4O_AUTOGO file to control scoping (or striping) in the database when starting a Discoverer Plus OLAP session.
-For more information, refer to the appropriate Oracle database documentation. - For more information about configuring Discoverer Plus OLAP, see Chapter 5, "Configuring Discoverer Plus OLAP". - Discoverer only uses the Oracle Single Sign-On identity to determine what data is accessible.
+Discoverer does not support Single Sign-On details propagation when running against a multidimensional data source (for example, in Discoverer Plus OLAP).
+You can create a VPD using the database ID, and using the D4O\AUTOGO file to control scoping (or striping) in the database when starting a Discoverer Plus OLAP session.
+For more information, refer to the appropriate Oracle database documentation.

+For more information about configuring Discoverer Plus OLAP, see Chapter 5, "Configuring Discoverer Plus OLAP".

+Discoverer only uses the Oracle Single Sign-On identity to determine what data is accessible.
 Discoverer uses database user names and roles internally to manage business area access, workbook sharing, and scheduling.
 In other words, if you create a VPD policy for an Oracle Single Sign-On user, Discoverer does not restrict the list of workbooks that it displays based on the Oracle Single Sign-On identity.
 Discoverer displays all workbooks available to the current user name/database connection regardless of the Oracle Single Sign-On user name that was used to log in.
 However, the Oracle Single Sign-On user can view only worksheet data that conforms to the VPD policy defined for that Oracle Single Sign-On user.

-13.8.1 Introducing Virtual Private Databases, Single Sign-On, and Discoverer
+13.9.1 Introducing Virtual Private Databases, Single Sign-On, and Discoverer